-Tulsa Federal Criminal Defense
+Tulsa Federal Criminal Defense Attorney

 Proven Defense Against Oklahoma FBI, DEA, OIG, and IRS Investigations

 Would you choose a dentist to do a hip-replacement?
 Probably not.
-Why would you consider any lawyer other than a Tulsa federal criminal defense lawyer to handle your federal case?
+Why would you consider any lawyer other than a Tulsa federal criminal defense attorney to handle your federal case?
 In law, just like in medicine, you need a professional that only handles the type of work you need that lawyer/doctor for.
 The best DUI attorney in town is not necessarily the right lawyer for your federal case.
 Think about it.
 Make a smart decision.
 Federal prosecutors in Tulsa, Oklahoma won’t give you a second chance.

 Meet Attorney Dr. Nick Oberheiden.
 Nick only handles federal cases and offers clients a history of hundreds of federal criminal defense cases.
-Nick has safely navigated individual and corporate clients through some of the toughest government investigations and grand jury cases—building a track record of avoiding criminal charges in drug cases, opioid prescription investigations, health care fraud cases, tax fraud cases, mail fraud, wire fraud, mortgage fraud, bank fraud, money laundering, and severe computer crime cases.
+Nick has safely navigated individual and corporate clients through some of the toughest government investigations and grand jury cases—building a track record of avoiding criminal charges in drug cases, opioid prescription investigations, healthcare fraud cases, tax fraud cases, mail fraud, wire fraud, mortgage fraud, bank fraud, money laundering, and severe computer crime cases.
 Ask Nick for results!